taichi-dev/docs.taichi.graphics/README.md

 A static documentation website built with [docusaurus](https://docusaurus.io/) for [Taichi](https://taichi.graphics) documentation.

-## For documentation contributors
+---

+💡 **Please make sure you understand the following before moving forward:**

-To update existing documentation or create new documentation, **please do not work on this repo**, this repo uses the [main repo](https://github.com/taichi-dev/taichi) as the source of truth and regularly pulls the source documentation from the main repo here.
+- If you want to **update any Taichi documentation**, go to [the main repository](https://github.com/taichi-dev/taichi/tree/master/docs) instead and **please do not work on this repo**!
+This repo only hosts the mirrored version of the docs in order to build and deploy the documentation website.

-However, this repo hosts the un-versioned non-doc pages, such as the `community` page, you can edit those pages directly in this repo.

-## For translation contributors

-We use Crowdin as our primary translation collaboration platform:

-- Please kindly visit our [Crowdin Translation Page](https://translate.taichi.graphics) for translation progress and contribution opportunities!
-- Please refer to our detailed [translation guide](https://docs.taichi.graphics/help-us-translate) to learn more about the translation collaboration workflow!

-**Note**: we don't support deploy-previews for translations for performance reason, and usually you don't need to preview the full website for translations strings.
+- If you want to **contribute to the translations** of any Taichi documentation, go to [Our Translation Page](https://translate.taichi.graphics) instead!
+Our [help-us-translate](https://docs.taichi.graphics/help-us-translate) page has more details about the i18n workflow. _Note: we don't support deploy-previews for translations for performance reason, and usually you don't need to preview the full website for translations strings._
+- If you want to **update any un-versioned non-doc pages**, such as the `community` or `help-us-translate` page, you are at the right place, we welcome a Pull Request directly against this repo!
+- If you want to **make a functional change to the website**, such as updating the styles or adding a new React component, you are at the right place, we welcome a Pull Request directly against this repo!

 <details>
-  <summary>Documentation Website Maintainers Tips</summary>
+  <summary>Tips for Documentation Website Maintainers</summary>

   We follow the corresponding
   [docusaurus guide](https://docusaurus.io/docs/i18n/crowdin#crowdin-tutorial) for the translation setup.
 Please refer to the guide for technical details.